lunarmodules/ldoc/docs/doc.md

 This goes under the 'Topics' global section; the 'Contents' of this document is generated from the second-level (##) headings of the readme.

-Readme files are always processed with Markdown, but may also contain @\{} references back to the documentation and to example files.
+Readme files are always processed with the current Markdown processor, but may also contain @\{} references back to the documentation and to example files.
 Any symbols within backticks will be expanded as references, if possible.
 As with doc comments, a link to a standard Lua function like
 @\{os.execute} will work as well.
 Any code sections will be pretty-printed as Lua, unless